sjakthol/aws-step-function-etls/README.md

   * `example-emr` - State Machine that runs steps on an Amazon EMR
   * `example-redshift` - State Machine that runs SQL in Amazon Redshift
   * `example-emr-redshift` - State Machine that first runs an Amazon EMR job and then executes SQL in Redshift
+  * `example-emr-redshift-inline` - State Machine that runs Amazon EMR job and executes SQL in Redshift but doesn't use common steps.

 * Supporting resources
   * `test-redshift` - Redshift cluster for testing purposes.